StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/on-the-possibility-of-multiple-rahabs/_index.md

 <!-- --- -->

-#### "It's not the same Rahab because the chronology does not work" {#handling-several-other-matters-it-s-not-the-same-rahab-because-the-chronology-does-not-work}
+#### "It's not the same Rahab because the chronology does not work" {#handling-several-other-matters-its-not-the-same-rahab-because-the-chronology-does-not-work}

 {{< properties
 stags="Chronology > Long lifespans do not necessarily pose problems"